oskord-sudo/amneziawg-openwrt/README.md

 3. Congratulations!
 AmneziaWG is installed.
 Go to `Network -> Interfaces`, click `Add new interface...`, then select `AmneziaWG` as the protocol.

-> **Note:** You may need to clear your browser cache to see the new protocol available in OpenWRT.
+> **Note:** You may need to clear your browser cache to see the new protocol available in OpenWrt.

-#### Vermagic control for `SNAPSHOT` versions
+#### Vermagic control

-> **Note:** Every workflow records the `vermagic` on the `Vermagic:` line of `build-info.txt` within the artifacts — the prebuilt `release` and `snapshot` archives as well as both compile-it-yourself workflows (`New - Build AmneziaWG from SDK` and the legacy one).
+> **Note:** Every workflow records the `vermagic` on the `Vermagic:` line of `build-info.txt` within the artifacts.

-Vermagic is a hash calculated for the OpenWRT kernel.
-When installing kernel-related packages, OpenWRT checks if the package's `vermagic` matches the kernel's.
+Vermagic is a hash calculated for the OpenWrt kernel.
+When installing kernel-related packages, OpenWrt checks if the package's `vermagic` matches the kernel's.
 If not, installation won't succeed.
-Since `SNAPSHOT` versions update daily, `vermagic` values may differ.
 Check your firmware's `vermagic` by running `apk info kernel` or `opkg info kernel` and noting the hash after the kernel version in `Version`.
 For example, `6.6.52~f58afd3748410d3b1baa06a466d6682-r1` means `vermagic` is `f58afd3748410d3b1baa06a466d6682`.
 Every workflow records the compiled package's `vermagic` value on the `Vermagic:` line of `build-info.txt` within the artifacts.
 If these do not match, the kernel module cannot be installed.